CHICAGO (AP) — The Chicago Bears got Jay Cutler back from a concussion, only to lose three more stars to injuries.

 On defense, Henry Melton set the tone by sacking Christian Ponder on the first play from scrimmage.
 Nick Roach set up the first touchdown by knocking the ball out of Peterson's hands.
 Chris Conte set another TD with a 35-yard interception return, and Julius Peppers blocked a field goal.

-Peterson, the league's leading rusher, tied Robert Smith's club record with a 100-yard performance for the fifth straight game even though he managed just 25 in the first half.
+The league's leading rusher, Peterson tied Robert Smith's club record with a 100-yard performance for the fifth straight game even though he managed just 25 in the first half.
 He also lost two fumbles and had to catch a cab to the stadium and arrived about 90 minutes before kickoff, according to reports.

 Ponder wasn't much help, going 22 of 43 with 159 yards and a touchdown along with an interception.
 His favorite target, Percy Harvin, sat out his second straight game with a sprained left ankle, and the Vikings lost for the third time in four games.